Jeweld Consulting single color light green logo with transparent background

 Incorporating storytelling into your evaluation framework creates space for reflections that can inform and improve how you advance and evolve your work.
 Some of the benefits of storytelling for evaluation include:

-• Continuous quality improvement.
-Storytelling adds rich context to evaluations, empowering you to assess the efficacy of your work through the perspective of the communities you’re working to serve as well as the stakeholders you’re working alongside.
+Storytelling adds rich context to evaluations.
+It allows you to assess the efficacy of your work through the perspective of the communities you’re working to serve as well as the stakeholders you’re working alongside.
 These insights can highlight what worked well and where there are opportunities to adapt and improve future initiatives.

 To begin exploring how to use storytelling in evaluation, check out this toolkit from The Narrative Assessment.
 The guidance focuses on evaluating the work and experiences of advocates but is translatable to other contexts.